top of page

 Energy-efficient features might have a higher upfront cost, but they’ll save you money in the long run.
 Consider installing insulation, double-glazed windows, and energy-efficient appliances.
 Solar panels are another great option if your budget allows, as they can significantly reduce your energy bills over time.

 The orientation of your granny flat is also an important aspect to consider, to ensure you capture the best light throughout the day to help reduce your energy bills.
-Installing large windows, skylights or glass doors also contributes by bringing in as much light as possible.
+Installing large windows, skylights, or glass doors also contributes by bringing in as much light as possible.

 7. Keep It Small